Healthdirect Free Australian health advice you can count on.

 Frequent urination during pregnancy

 Having to urinate more often during pregnancy is very common.
-Find out why it happens and how you can reduce it.
+Read about why it happens, how you can reduce it and when to see a doctor.

 Nocturia is when a person wakes in the night to pass urine.
 It affects men & women & becomes more common as we age.
 Learn about causes & treatment.